Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Forresters Beach has 33 active public transport stops, all of which are bus stops.
-These stops are served by a total of 52 different routes, offering 955 weekly passenger trips combined.
-The accessibility of transport in Forresters Beach is rated as excellent, with residents on average being located 143 meters from the nearest transport stop.
+These stops are served by 52 different routes, offering a total of 955 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically living just 143 meters from the nearest stop.
+Most residents commute outwards due to its residential nature, and cars remain the primary mode of transportation at 95%.
+On average, there are 1.5 vehicles per dwelling, higher than the regional average.
+According to the 2021 Census, a significant 34% of residents work from home, which may be partly due to COVID-19 conditions.

 Frequently Asked Questions - Transport